LaxarJS/laxar-mocks/docs/manuals/introduction.md

 Note that you should *avoid changing global state* in your widget module, as LaxarJS Mocks cannot detect nor revert those changes during tear-down.
 However, side-effecting widget services such as `axStorage` are provided as mocks and are automatically reset between test runs.

+## More Information

+For more in-depth documentation, refer to the [API docs](../api/laxar-mocks.md).